1mayank/mayank-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Installing instructions

+Run `npm install` in root directory.
+Then Run `cd backend`.
+Then Run `composer install`.
+Then Run `php artisan serve`.
+Then copy the port number from url to `src/environments/envionment.ts` file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.